-Choose books with colorful pictures, and point to the pictures while you read.
+- Choose books with colorful pictures, and point to the pictures while you read.

-Read books that are made of cloth or cardboard so that your child can hold them and turn the pages.
+- Read books that are made of cloth or cardboard so that your child can hold them and turn the pages.

-Choose books that show lots of action.
+- Choose books that show lots of action.
 Ask your child to point to familiar items and make the sounds that go with them.
 Say "Point to the fire engine" and "What sound does the fire engine make?"

-Join your child in reading.
+- Join your child in reading.
 Set aside time that you and your child can look forward to and talk about stories, words, and ideas.

+- Visit the library on a regular basis.
 Try to find books with new subjects that you think might interest your child.